GO-Shoderu/alx-practice/0x01-git/README.md

-This directory is all about git
+This directory is all about git, mimicking a collaboration